Education for Sustainable Development

-Regardez ici le premier clip « BNE – Bildung fir nohalteg Entwécklung: Verstoen, Verantwortung iwwerhuelen, Zukunft gestalten ».
+Watch the first clip here BNE - Bildung fir nohalteg Entwécklung: Verstoen, Verantwortung iwwerhuelen, Zukunft gestalten.

-Visit target 4.7 of the Agenda 2030 Sustainable Development Goals (SDGs) embodies this ambition: by 2030, ensure that all learners acquire the knowledge and skills they need to promote sustainable development, in particular through :
+Target 4.7 of the Sustainable Development Goals (SDGs) of the 2030 Agenda embodies this ambition: by 2030, ensure that all learners acquire the knowledge and skills they need to promote sustainable development, in particular through :

 - sustainable living